Bertrand256/dash-masternode-tool/doc/config-connection-proxy.md

  * Right-click on the `Connections` box.
  * From the popup menu choose the `Paste connection(s) from cliboard` action:
     ![Paste connections from clipboard](img/dmt-config-dlg-public-recover.png)
- * Click `Yes` to the question whether you want to import connections.
+ * Click `Yes` to the question asking you whether you want to import connections.

 All three connections should then be added to the configuration.